What does Luke 14:12-24 mean for us today?

 There are, of course, all kinds of valid reasons for Colonel Sanders' company being able to fill up his restaurants.
 Those reasons include a distinctive product, an aggressive marketing strategy, an ability to meet a felt need and well-placed, highly visible facilities.

-There's no reason why the Church of the Nazarene shouldn't be as well known as the Colonel.
-In fact, in the parable of the great feast in Luke 14, Jesus seems to be saying to us that we, as His servants, ought to be possessed with an urgency and act with a persuasiveness that far exceeds anything this world has ever seen.
+Is there any reason the Church of the Nazarene shouldn't be as well known as the Colonel?
+In fact, in the parable of the great feast in Luke 14, Jesus seems to be saying to us that we, as His servants, ought to be possessed with an urgency and act with a loving persuasiveness that exceeds anything this world is used to seeing.

 The passionate wish of the Master is to have an absolutely full house.
 In Jesus' parable, the nobleman told his servants to keep searching and persuading until his banquet hall was completely filled.
 If those who were invited first did not respond, they were to keep looking until they found enough people who would respond.

 From this parable, we can conclude that it grieves Jesus even more than us to see empty seats in church sanctuaries.
 Sometimes I'm not sure it really grieves us at all.
 For example, not long ago the Sunday school leader in a small American church said to me: "Well, the people in this town know the church is here.
 They can come if they want to.
 They know the doors are open."

 Sadly, it appeared that the hearing of a thousand excuses and being discouraged over and over again by people refusing to admit their spiritual needs had caused that little church to retreat from its commitment to fulfilling this command of Christ.